-4. Regional spotlight: Electronic evidence - increased use of and appreciation for the utility of e-evidence in South Asia
+Regional spotlight Electronic evidence: increased use of and appreciation for the utility of e-evidence in South Asia

-- 266. Paragraph 21 of resolution 2396 (2017) encourages the enhancing of Member State cooperation with the private sector, in accordance with applicable law, especially with information communication technology companies, in gathering digital data and evidence in cases related to terrorism and foreign terrorist fighters. - 267.
+In paragraph 21 of its resolution 2396 (2017), the Security Council encourages the enhancing of Member State cooperation with the private sector, in accordance with applicable law, especially with information communication technology companies, in gathering digital data and evidence in cases related to terrorism and foreign terrorist fighters.

 The use of the Internet and social media is growing exponentially in South Asia.
 Officials investigating and prosecuting terrorism, organized crime and other serious criminal cases regularly confront the challenge of how to obtain electronic evidence in trying to prevent attacks and in bringing terrorists and other criminals to justice.
-Once suspects are apprehended, nearly all prosecutions depend, at least in part, on the use of electronic evidence, including location data, social media postings, text and email messages, and records of cell phone calls.
+Once suspects are apprehended, nearly all prosecutions depend, at least in part, on the use of electronic evidence, including location data, social media postings, text and email messages and records of cell phone calls.
 This requires complete familiarity on the part of investigators, prosecutors and judicial officers with methods of collecting, preserving and analysing electronic evidence, as well with rules of admissibility for such evidence.
 Furthermore, in most instances in South Asia, electronic evidence will be located on servers in another State.
 This creates additional complications in obtaining and preserving such evidence.

-- 268. At the time of the previous survey, police, prosecutors and judicial officers in South Asia had little or no capacity to use electronic evidence in their investigations and prosecutions.
-Although gaps remain in this area, increased attention has been paid to the importance of electronic evidence and considerable improvement has been made in this area. - 269.
-Prosecutors and police have gained experience and capacity in obtaining electronic evidence across borders through police-to-police cooperation; direct communication with service providers; and the MLA process.
-Practitioners have also become aware of the importance of timely requests for the preservation of electronic evidence directed at service providers and have begun to acquire familiarity with the requirements of major service providers. - 270.
-As the capacity of police and prosecutors continues to improve in this area, it will be essential for judges and magistrates to familiarize themselves with the technical, operational and legal issues that arise with electronic evidence, as judges are charged with ruling on the admissibility of evidence and deciding other challenges which frequently arise in cases involving electronic evidence such, as the right to privacy.
-It is therefore recommended that States of this subregion include judges and magistrates in trainings and capacity-building activities involving electronic evidence. - 271.
+As at the time of the previous global survey, police, prosecutors and judicial officers in South Asia had little or no capacity to use electronic evidence in their investigations and prosecutions.
+Although gaps remain, increased attention has been paid to the importance of electronic evidence and considerable improvement has been made.

+Prosecutors and police have gained experience and capacity in obtaining electronic evidence across borders through police-to-police cooperation, direct communication with service providers and the mutual legal assistance process.
+Practitioners have also become aware of the importance of timely requests for the preservation of electronic evidence directed at service providers and have begun to acquire familiarity with the requirements of major service providers.

+As the capacity of police and prosecutors continues to improve in this regard, it will be essential for judges and magistrates to familiarize themselves with the technical, operational and legal issues that arise in connection with electronic evidence, as judges are charged with ruling on the admissibility of evidence and deciding on other challenges that arise frequently in cases involving electronic evidence, such as the right to privacy.
+It is therefore recommended that States of the subregion include judges and magistrates in training sessions and capacity-building activities involving electronic evidence.
 Law enforcement personnel require significant resources and technical expertise to extract and analyse electronic evidence.
 Many smaller agencies and police departments lack adequate resources for the effective collection and analysis of such evidence.
-It is therefore recommended, that States of this subregion encourage the formation of partnerships between small agencies and departments with larger departments in the area which could provide common resources across departments and regions.
+It is therefore recommended that States of this subregion encourage the formation of partnerships between, on the one hand, small departments and agencies and, on the other hand, larger departments in the same field, which could provide common resources across departments and regions.

-B. Implementation of resolution 1373 (2001) in South Asia
+2. Implementation of resolution 1373 (2001) in South Asia

-- 1. From prevention to rehabilitation - (a) Comprehensive and integrated counter-terrorism strategies - 272.
-The previous survey noted that very few States of South Asia had implemented a fully comprehensive and integrated national counter-terrorism strategy.
-That implementation rate has improved with India, Afghanistan (as of July 2021), Bangladesh, and Pakistan now having adopted comprehensive and integrated counter-terrorism strategies.
+231. In the previous survey, it was noted that very few States of South Asia had implemented a fully comprehensive and integrated national counter-terrorism strategy.
+That implementation rate has improved, since Afghanistan (in July 2021) Bangladesh, India and Pakistan adopted comprehensive and integrated counter-terrorism strategies.
 The remaining States have yet to adopt comprehensive and integrated strategies.